LLNL/CompilerGPT/README.md

     optai --config=configfile.json --createconfig

-On BSD systems (such as OS x), the script scripts/gpt4/execquery-bsd.sh can be used instead of scripts/gpt4/execquery-bsd.sh to avoid issues with the GNU readlink utility.
+On BSD systems (such as OS X), the script scripts/gpt4/execquery-bsd.sh can be used instead of scripts/gpt4/execquery.sh to avoid issues with the GNU readlink utility.